 As you can see from Kate’s bounty, these are name brand products that just happen to be in smaller packaging.
 But with many toiletries, those free samples can last quite awhile.
 For example, it looks like she has a year’s worth of deodorant.
 Yes, it may not be your favorite brand, but if you’re not picky about your deodorant, why not stock up on various brands?
+It can help you stay on track with your household budget.
 It also gives you the chance to try new brands or brands you may not have tried before.

 Here are a number of ways to get free samples:

 - Department stores like Walmart and Target send out free samples on a regular basis.
 Check their websites for more information.
 Some of these sites offer a quick survey and free samples will be sent based on your answers.

 - Free sample programs, like P&G Brand Sampler, SheSpeaks and Vocalpoint.
 You sign up and join the community for access to free samples and product reviews.

 - Many companies send free samples if you’re willing to give out your email address for a newsletter.
 Create a free email address for just this purpose, so that you aren’t giving out your personal email address.